Augustinetharakan12/My-Interview-Preps/competitive-programming/README.md

 1. Given an array A (distinct elements) of size N. Rearrange the elements of array in zig-zag fashion.
 The converted array should be in form a < b > c < d > e < f.
 The relative order of elements is same in the output i.e you have to iterate on the original array only.
 1. Given a sorted array A, size N, of integers; every element appears twice except for one.
 Find that element in linear time complexity and without using extra memory.
 1. Given an input stream of n integers, find the kth largest element for each element in the stream.
+1. Given two arrays A1[] and A2[] of size N and M respectively.
+The task is to sort A1 in such a way that the relative order among the elements will be same as those in A2.
+For the elements not present in A2, append them at last in sorted order.
+It is also given that the number of elements in A2[] are smaller than or equal to number of elements in A1[] and A2[] has all distinct elements.